 Electric vehicle technology is more prominent than ever before.
 The one concern many drivers have is that these vehicles need to be charged up regularly in order to function.

-However, in an area that is either unknown or not equipped with sufficient charging equipment, finding EV charging stations could be an anxiety-inducing endeavor.
-Since Google Maps has the nearest gas stations available, they felt its only fair to have EV listings included as well.
+Since Google Maps has the nearest gas stations available, they felt it was only fair to have EV listings included as well.

 A simple search for “EV stations” will generate a list of the nearest charging stations, with information about the station’s location, types of ports used, and charging speeds.
 There are also photos and ratings from other drivers of the quality of EV services.